When you are simultaneously trading multiple currency pairs in your trading account, always make sure you’re aware of your RISK EXPOSURE.

 Based on the table, with a sexy correlation coefficient of 0.94, there’s obviously a high correlation in this particular pair.
 EUR/USD is peanut butter to GBP/USD’s jelly!
-Like fish and chips.
+Like oil and water.
 Like Ben & Jerry’s!

 Returning to the subject of risk, we can see that opening a position in both the EUR/USD and the GBP/USD is the same as doubling up on a position.

 For example, if you bought 1 lot of EUR/USD and bought 1 lot of GBP/USD, you’re basically buying 2 lots of EUR/USD, because both the EUR/USD and GBP/USD would move in the same direction anyway.

 In other words, you are INCREASING your risk.
 If you buy EUR/USD and GBP/USD, you don’t get two chances to be wrong!
 All you get it is one chance because if EUR/USD falls and you get stopped out, GBP/USD will most likely fall and stop you out also (or vice versa).

 You also wouldn’t want to buy EUR/USD and sell GBP/USD at the same time because if EUR/USD skyrockets, then GBP/USD would probably skyrocket also and where does this leave you?